Valuing a Physical Therapy Practice

 - Seller’s Discretionary Earnings: 1.5x – 2.5x

 With a clearer understanding of what your business is worth, you can begin taking steps to increase the value of your physical therapy practice prior to a potential sell.
 In addition, the following information should be used to value a physical therapy practice when looking to acquire a practice.
 I will touch on several ways in which you can increase the value of your business.
 There are many factors to take into consideration, but this will provide you with the basis of what your company is worth and a few ideas to increase your company’s value.
-If you are searching for a more extensive valuation, reach out to a valuation professional like myself.
+If you are searching for a more extensive valuation, reach out to a valuation professional like Peak Business Valuation, business appraiser.

 There are several success factors that help distinguish a physical therapy practice:

-- Understanding Government Regulation and their Implications
+- Understanding Government Regulations and their Implications

 - Regulation affects how operators function and how they are paid.
-Operators must be sure to comply with regulation or risk fines or the loss of revenue streams from government insurance such as Medicare.
+Operators must be sure to comply with regulations or risk fines or the loss of revenue streams from government insurance such as Medicare.

 - Having a Great Reputation